 - Gain Visibility Into Your Attack Surface

 - You may request your free attack surface report to gain visibility into your assets exposed over the internet.
-Our comprehensive attack surface assessment takes into account your people, processes & technology to validate your digital footprint.
-It’s important to assess digital assets from a discovery and unknown risks perspective, to allow you more time for analysis and monitoring of your infrastructure.
+Our comprehensive attack surface assessment considers your people, processes & technology to validate your digital footprint.
+It’s important to assess digital assets from a discovery and unknown risks perspective, allowing you more time to analyse and monitor your infrastructure.
 Our attack surface assessment results are summarised by hosting providers, asset criticality, security risks, geography and more areas.

 - Cyber Attack Preparedness –

 - Cyber security/incident response teams must be on standby in case of estate wide incidents such as ransomware, network outage, data breach where internal systems may be rendered out of use temporarily.
 Ask questions internally, liaise with internal teams such as BCP, DR, Infrastructure Support, Communications, HR & PR units.

 - Review your backup systems including processes needed to let the incident team work in parallel.
 This includes workstations, connectivity, communications such as email, phone, VoIP.

 - Due to the heavy usage of remote access solutions, review your abilities to block spyware, filter malicious domain URLs, block suspicious traffic (C2C, non-standard ports usage, DNS, URLs).

 - Without doubt, CIOs and CISOs are flooded with secure remote working product pitches that are 100% secure due to the sprinkling of AI and ML magic.
 Make sure you check what’s under the hood.
 Stay updated with expert tips and tricks around security and privacy topic.

 - Don’t spend on more products and complicate your environment.
 Less is more.